 - Identification Card (e.g., student ID)

-Second Step: Check the important things before getting part-time jobs.
+Second Step: Check some important factors before getting a part-time job.

 ✔Check the salary

-Knowing the minimum salary granted by the law in the prefecture where you will be working at is truly important, so you will not end up under-compensated.
-For example, the minimum wage in Tokyo is 874 JPY per hour while in Nagano is 821 JPY per hour.
-You can check below estimation of per hour salary for some part-time jobs in Tokyo prefecture.
+Knowing the minimum salary granted by the law in the prefecture where you will be working will actually matter, so you will not end up under-compensated.
+For example, the minimum wage in Tokyo is 874 JPY per hour, while in Nagano is 821 JPY per hour.
+Therefore, it is essential to know such information before deciding to apply or to take the job.
+You can refer to the table below – the estimation of per hour salary for some part-time jobs in Tokyo prefecture.

 |Part-time Job||Rate Per Hour|